Whybecause/slack-clone/README.md

   See convex db: https://dashboard.convex.dev (login with main github)
 - Auth: Follow doc of convex auth
 - jotai: React state management library
+- react-use: usable hooks
+- lucide-react: icons
+- quill
+- nuqs: search param state management for react.
+Like useState but stored in the URL query string

 * For github providers, get callback url for convex and create new OAuth app in github developper settings.
   See github OAuth App: https://github.com/settings/applications/2795292